 The following sections include information about obtaining and using assessments and a table of condition-specific assessments or related documentation required before the VR counselor can make an eligibility determination, and policy governing eligibility for customers with those conditions.

 Eligibility determinations must comply with the condition-specific assessments and policy in the following table.
-Review this table before making an this table before making an eligibility determination.
+Review this table before making an eligibility determination.